Dharma Singh Khalsa, Kundalini Yoga Teacher, Author, Researcher.

 In 1978 he met Yogi Bhajan and began practicing Kundalini Yoga with him.
 In 1981 he became a Sikh.

 Dr. Dharma Singh Khalsa established the first holistic pain program in the Southwestern United States in 1987, at Lovelace Medical Centre in Albuquerque, New Mexico.
 Then, in 1990, he was invited to become the founding director of the Acupuncture, Stress Medicine, and Chronic Pain Program at the University of Arizona.
 This made him the first director of acupuncture in an American medical school.

 Since 1993, he has undertaken pioneering work in the area of lifestyle influence on Alzheimer’s disease, in his post as President and Medical Director of the Alzheimer's Research and Prevention Foundation in Tucson, Arizona.
 He testified about this before Congress in 2003 and thereafter received strong support for his proposals from the US Surgeon General, Richard H. Carmona, MD.

 Since then he has undertaken research into the benefits of regular practice of Kirtan Kriya and, at the University of Pennsylvania School of Medicine was responsible for a study into the cerebral blood flow of advanced meditators.

-Below you will find our selection of products by Dharma Singh Khalsa MD, competitively priced, and with FREE Shipping to US Retail Customers.
+Below you will find our selection of products by Dharma Singh Khalsa MD.
+Retail customers will also enjoy our FREE US Shipping.